Google’s interview process is long and arduous, seeming like a black box to many candidates. Not knowing what’s ahead makes it even harder to prepare.

 Here’s what you need to know: Google’s interview process takes around one to two months, and there are seven steps: resume screen, recruiter call, phone screen(s), onsite interviews, hiring committee, team matching, and salary negotiation.
 The steps that will require the most preparation are the phone screens and onsite interviews.

-In the rest of this article, we’ll dive deep into each step and how you can prepare for it.
+In the rest of this article, we’ll dive deep into each step of the recruitment process and how you can prepare for it.

 Let’s get started.